 Osteosarcoma is another common health condition in Greyhound that is found in many large dog breeds as well.
 It is aggressive bone cancer, the most evident sign of which is lameness.
 Treatments include chemotherapy and amputation of limbs.
 Though the dog can adjust after either treatment methods the lifespan of the dog will usually not be more than two years after the treatment.

 Bloat or Gastric Torsion is also a health condition that this breed can develop.
 It simply happens when there is an excessive influx of air in the stomach that can cause the stomach to twist.
 If not treated immediately, it can also lead to death.
 In addition to these diseases, Greyhounds also have Anesthesia Sensitivity.
 Even a small dose of Anesthesia can kill them.
-For this, you should only take your dog to a vet who is experienced and is aware of this sensitivity of the breed towards the medicine.
+For this, you should only take your dog to a vet who is experienced and is aware of the sensitivity of their breed towards the medicine.

 Greyhounds’ short coat has minimum grooming needs.
 Brushing them twice in a week would be enough to take care of the moderate shedding.
 Use a rubber brush or a soft bristle brush to gently remove any loose fur.
 Give them a bath once a month to keep them clean.
 Use only a dry dog shampoo as it will help to keep their coat clean and smooth.